Quicr/quicr-protocol-spec/moq-arch.md

 ## Named Objects

-The names of each in QuicR are composed of following components:
+The names of each object in QuicR is composed of the following components:

 1. Domain Component
 2. Application Component